ENOTO: Improving Offline-to-Online Reinforcement Learning with Q-Ensembles: Introduction

-Taking inspiration from leveraging Q-ensembles in offline RL \cite{an2021uncertainty}, we propose a novel approach to address the challenges of offline-to-online RL.
+Taking inspiration from leveraging Q-ensembles in offline RL~\cite{an2021uncertainty}, we propose a novel approach to address the challenges of offline-to-online RL.
 Specifically, we conduct comprehensive experiments by discarding the pessimistic term in existing offline RL algorithms and increasing the number of Q-networks in both offline and online phases.
 We find that Q-ensembles help to alleviate unstable training and performance degradation, and can serve as a more flexible pessimistic term by encompassing various target computation and exploration methods during the online fine-tuning phase.
-Based on this discovery, we propose an \textbf{E}nsemble-based framework for \textbf{O}ffline-to-\textbf{O}nline RL (E2O) that bridges offline pre-training and online fine-tuning.
-We demonstrate the effectiveness of E2O framework by instantiating it on existing offline RL algorithms \cite{kumar2020conservative, chen2022latent} across diverse benchmark tasks.
-The main contributions of this work are summarized as follows: \begin{itemize} \item[$\bullet$] We demonstrate the effectiveness of Q-ensembles in bridging the gap between offline pre-training and online fine-tuning, providing a solution for mitigating the common problem of unstable training and performance drop. \item[$\bullet$] We propose a unified framework E2O for offline-to-online RL, which enables a wide range of offline RL algorithms to transition from pessimistic offline pre-training to optimistic online fine-tuning, leading to stable and efficient performance improvement. \item[$\bullet$] We empirically validate the effectiveness of E2O on various benchmark tasks, including locomotion and navigation tasks, and verify that E2O achieves state-of-the-art performance in comparison to all baseline methods. \end{itemize}
+Based on this discovery, we propose an \textbf{EN}semble-based \textbf{O}ffline-\textbf{T}o-\textbf{O}nline (ENOTO) RL framework that bridges offline pre-training and online fine-tuning.
+We demonstrate the effectiveness of ENOTO framework by instantiating it on existing offline RL algorithms~\cite{kumar2020conservative,chen2022latent} across diverse benchmark tasks.
+The main contributions of this work are summarized as follows: